 Over 80 species of fish occur in the Zambezi River above the Victoria Falls as well as in the Lower Zambezi Valley in the region of Mana Pools.
 There is a huge range in size between these species however and many display specialised habitat requirements.
 Of those fish species occurring in the Zambezi the overwhelming majority by number are comprised of only a handful of species – perhaps four or five common species.
 Of these the most commonly sought after and caught are the Tigerfish Hydrocyncus vittatus and Nembwe Serranchromis robustus.
 Various bream Tilapia species as well as African Pike Hepsetus odoe are also caught.
-Fishing on the Zambezi from Wilderness Safaris camps can be conducted from either the River Club (on the Zambian side upstream of the Victoria Falls) or Ruckomechi (on the Zimbabwean side adjacent to Mana Pools).
+Fishing on the Zambezi from Wilderness Safaris camps can be conducted from either the River Club (on the Zambian side upstream of the Victoria Falls) or Ruckomechi (on the Zimbabwean side adjacent to Mana Pools) amongst other lodges.
 Fish distribution and activity is of course seasonal and during the summer months (September through to March), fishing reaches its peak with the best months for fishing being October and November when the waters are warmer.

 Catch and release is practised at all Wilderness Safaris camps with some camps providing limited fishing equipment.
 Keen fishermen are encouraged to bring their own equipment.
 De-barbed hooks and nets are encouraged to make catch and release easier and more effective - the net allowing the fish to be landed without exhausting it.
 The following methods are employed.